Charles Ebden: Early career in Australia

 Ebden then shifted 9000 of the sheep to the second settlement in inland Victoria, Carlsruhe, arriving there on 26 May 1837.
 Charles Bonney in turn drove 1000 of the sheep to Kilmore and set up the third settlement in inland Victoria, another sheep station, on about 17 June 1837.
 Kilmore rapidly became the first inland town in Victoria.

 Ebden's his flock was estimated to consist of nine thousand sheep, suggesting the backing of capital of about £20,000.
-He was in Melbourne in the middle of the year in time for the first land sale, held on 1 June 1837, at which one hundred lots of just under 0.5 acre each were auctioned (the lots covered eight major blocks, bounded by Flinders Street, Bourke Street, King Street and Swanston Street).
-Ebden was among the major purchases, buying three lots in Collins Street between Queen Street and William Street.
+He was in Melbourne in the middle of the year in time for the first land sale, held on 1 June 1837, at which one hundred lots of just under 0.5 acre each were auctioned, the lots covered eight major blocks, bounded by Flinders, Bourke, King and Swanston streets.
+Ebden was among the major purchases, buying three lots in Collins Street between Queen and William streets.

 Ebden lived in Melbourne from about 1840, having sold Mungabareena station in 1837 and Carlsruhe station in 1840.
 He had also sold his three lots in Collins Street in September 1839 for a total of £10,244 (having purchased them two years earlier for £136); at the Melbourne Club shortly after the sale he remarked "I fear I am becoming disgustingly rich".
 In Melbourne Ebden lived in a mansion he had built at the top end of Collins Street.